ezart/merle/README.md

  - [tunnel.go] Need to use golang.org/x/crypto/ssh instead of os/exec'ing ssh calls.
 Also, look
    into using golang.org/x/crypto/ssh on hub-side of merle for bespoke ssh server.
  - More tests!
+ - I'm not a Security expert.
+Need review of Merle by some who are.
+ - I'm not a JavaScript/HTML expert.
+Need review of Merle by experts.